john-cd/rust_howto/bk/src/categories/encoding/serde.md

 [![monostate-github][c-monostate-github-badge]][c-monostate-github]
 [![monostate-lib.rs][c-monostate-lib.rs-badge]][c-monostate-lib.rs]

-This library implements a type macro for a zero-sized type that is Serde deserializable only from one specific value.
+The `monostate` library implements a type macro for a zero-sized type that is Serde deserializable only from one specific value.

 ```rust,editable
 {{#include ../../../crates/cats/encoding/tests/serde/monostate.rs:example}}